 Specification of the -e keyletter to the get command is an indication of the intent to make a delta, and, as such, its use is restricted.
-The presence of this keyletter causes get to:
+The presence of this keyletter causes get to check:

-1. Check the user list (which is the list of login names of users allowed to make deltas (see Section 6.2)) to determine if the login name of the user executing get is on that list.
+1. The user list (which is the list of login names and/or group IDs of users allowed to make deltas (see Section 6.2)) to determine if the login name or group ID of the user executing get is on that list.
 Note that a null (empty) user list behaves as if it contained all possible login names.
-2. Check that the release (R) of the version being retrieved satisfies the relation:
+2. That the release (R) of the version being retrieved satisfies the relation: